-1.2 Command Line Interface
+1.3 Command Line Interface

 The abqcy command line is used to compile you Cython code into an object (.obj) file that can be used by Abaqus.
+You can use it in the command line or in a Python script with the abqcy.cli.abqcy object (an abqcy.cli.AbqcyCLI object).

-1.2.1 References
+1.3.1 References